Dungeons and Data: A Large-Scale NetHack Dataset: Accessing the Dataset

 For the duration of the review the information on how to download, install and use \NLD{} will be available at \url{https://github.com/dungeonsdatasubmission/dungeonsdata-neurips2022}.
 This link contains a \texttt{README.md} file with instructions on how to download zip files for \NLDact{} and \NLDobs{}, as well as instructions on how to install and use the \DatasetObject{}, and includes code used in the running of experiment.

 After review, this information will migrate to the \texttt{README.md} for the \NLE{} repo, hosted at \url{https://github.com/facebookresearch/nle}.

-\paragraph{Hosting \& Maintenance Plan} The dataset will eventually be hosted on a separate, dedicated site, with infrastructure akin to that provided on \url{https://ai.facebook.com/datasets/}.
-This site will be permanently available for the foreseeable future, with links to the paper and \NLE{} code.
-The site is currently planned for launch in advance of the NeurIPS 2022 main conference, links will be available on the \NLE{} repo's \texttt{README.md}.
+\paragraph{Hosting \& Maintenance Plan} The dataset is hosted in a dedicated, publicly accessible Facebook adminstered S3 bucket.
+This should be permanently available for the foreseeable future, and full links to download are provided in the \NLE{} repo.